dtrifuno/stat-rethinking/02-small_worlds_and_large_worlds.md

 ### 2E3.

 (1) and (4).
-(1) is immediate and (4) follows by applying Bayes' theorem.
+(1) is immediate and (4) follows from applying Bayes' theorem.

 ### 2E4.

-To say that the probability of water is 0.7, is to say that 70% of the globe is covered with water from the perspective of our observer with limited knowledge.
+To say that the probability of water is 0.7 is to say that 70% of the globe is covered with water from the perspective of our observer with limited knowledge.

 ### 2M1.